Doctoral training for PhD students in computer science at Paris-Dauphine

-It's very important that you:
+It's mandatory that you:

 • belong to the mailing list doctorants.lamsade@groupes.dauphine.fr maintained by Olivier Rouyer and me